ron2015schmitt/Mathematiques/doc/intro/print-debug/README.md

 <br>

-will print the following the terminal (actual screen captures) Light mode in Ubuntu WSL2 terminal on Windows
+The above C++ code will print the following the terminal (actual screen capture):
-Dark mode in VS Code terminal
+[image]
-## ETV() for the value of C++ variables and C++ expressions
+## ETV() for C++ variables and expressions
-`ETV` stands for 'Expression Type Value'.
+`ETV` stands for 'Expression Type Value', and that is what it prints.
 All results are preceded by the `☀` Unicode character to distinguish results from code.
 ```C++
 ECHO(int x = 5);
 ETV(x);